Shabab Mustafa

-Shabab Mustafa (Bengali: শাবাব মুস্তাফা) (born 21 July 1986) is a Bangladeshi web developer and the president of Wikimedia Bangladesh.
+Shabab Mustafa (Bengali: শাবাব মুস্তাফা) (born 21 July 1986) is a Bangladeshi web developer and an executive member of Wikimedia Bangladesh.
 In 2025, he, along with Mehdi Hasan Khan's Avro team, received the Ekushey Padak in the field of science and technology for their Collective Contribution.

 Early life

 Shabab Mustafa was born on July 21, 1986.
 He studied at Dhanmondi Government Boys' High School and Dhaka City College.
 Later, he completed his graduation in business studies.

 Career

 Shabab Mustafa began his career as an accounting teacher.
 Later, he transitioned into the technology sector and is currently working professionally as a web developer.

 Volunteer Work

 Avro

 Shabab Mustafa served as a moderator of the support forum for the Avro Keyboard, where he listened to users' issues and worked on resolving them.
 Additionally, he played an important role in integrating the Probhat and Munir Optima keyboard layouts.